-If you pass the module at this second attempt, the module mark will normally be capped at 40%.
+If you pass the module at this second attempt, the module mark will be capped at the pass mark.
 Our best advice to you is that if you fail anything, have a word with your Advisor of Studies as soon as possible.